-- Consistent with Eurocontrol and London Approach charges, the CAA intends to continue to apply RPI as the appropriate index for revaluing the RAB given that this is the basis on which the weighted average cost of capital has been derived. - In CP3 the CAA applied a rolling incentive designed to provide a constant incentive on the service provider to bear down on costs throughout the reference period by effectively allowing it to retain the benefits for five years.
+- This would make the indexation consistent with the requirements for the vast majority of NERL's services regulated under SES and thus avoid administrative complexity. - The value of CPI-Z would be set at an expected level equivalent to what it would have been if specified as RPI-Z. - Consistent with Eurocontrol and London Approach charges, the CAA intended to continue to apply RPI as the appropriate index for revaluing the RAB given that this is the basis on which the weighted average cost of capital had been derived. - 2.5 In CP3 the CAA applied a rolling incentive mechanism (RIM) designed to provide a constant incentive on the service provider to bear down on costs throughout the reference period by effectively allowing it to retain the benefits for five years.
 The CAA proposed to honour previous sums accumulated through the RIM but not to apply it further in 2015-2019.
-This is the approach adopted in the UK-Ireland FAB Performance Plan for services provided in UK airspace under Eurocontrol and given the small scale of the Oceanic business, the CAA proposed a consistent approach for Oceanic. - The CAA proposed that it would be prepared to re-open the Oceanic price control in the event of real technological change where the Licensee is able to demonstrate to the reasonable satisfaction of the CAA that, after proper consultation with users and other interested parties, there is an acceptable level of support for the Licensee's proposals and that they would be in the general interests of Users. - 3.7 In terms of the projections of the building blocks for calculating the maximum charges the CAA proposed: - A set of traffic forecasts consistent with the UK-Ireland FAB Performance Plan based on STATFOR February 2014 forecasts. - Equivalent cost interventions to those which had been applied in the UK-Ireland FAB plan: - To reduce the assumption for increases in average staff costs to the rate of CPI. - With respect to the Employee Share Ownership Scheme, to continue to make a cost allowance for the distribution of shares to employees at less than cost but not to make an allowance for the anticipated increase in the liability to eventually redeem shares generally. - To remove opex contingency costs.
+This is the approach adopted in the UK-Ireland FAB Performance Plan for services provided in UK airspace under Eurocontrol and given the small scale of the Oceanic business, the CAA proposed a consistent approach for Oceanic. - 2.6 The CAA proposed that it would be prepared to re-open the Oceanic price control in the event of significant technological change where the Licensee is able to demonstrate to the reasonable satisfaction of the CAA that, after proper consultation with users and other interested parties, there is an acceptable level of support for the Licensee's proposals and that they would be in the general interests of Users. - 2.7 In terms of the projections of the building blocks for calculating the maximum charges the CAA proposed: - A set of traffic forecasts consistent with the UK-Ireland FAB Performance Plan based on STATFOR February 2014 forecasts. - Equivalent cost interventions to those which had been applied in the UK-Ireland FAB plan: - To reduce the assumption for increases in average staff costs to the rate of CPI. - With respect to the Employee Share Ownership Scheme, to continue to make a cost allowance for the distribution of shares to employees at less than cost but not to make an allowance for the anticipated increase in the liability to eventually redeem shares generally.

-For pensions:

-- In respect of the five year reference period, passing through only 80% of the difference between actual contributions and contributions assumed as part of the determined costs when the actual contributions are greater than the assumed contributions (but continuing to pass through 100% of the difference when the actual contributions are less than the assumed contributions). - To reduce the contributions assumed for 2018 and 2019 by 10% compared to NERL's Revised Business Plan. - In the Consultation Document, the CAA also proposed to adopt the capital expenditure in NERL's Revised Business Plan. - 3.9 Furthermore, CAA proposed to apply the same cost of capital as CAA had applied to the Eurocontrol business in the UK-Ireland FAB plan.
+- To remove opex contingency costs. - 2.8 For pensions the first consultation document proposed: - In respect of the five year reference period, passing through only 80% of the difference between actual contributions and contributions assumed as part of the determined costs when the actual contributions are greater than the assumed contributions (but continuing to pass through 100% of the difference when the actual contributions are less than the assumed contributions). - To reduce the contributions assumed for 2018 and 2019 by 10% compared to NERL's Revised Business Plan. - 2.9 In the first consultation document, the CAA also proposed to adopt the capital expenditure in NERL's Revised Business Plan. - 2.10 Furthermore, CAA proposed to apply the same cost of capital as CAA had applied to the Eurocontrol business in the UK-Ireland FAB plan.